RULES & REGULATIONS - The COMPETITION

 Overtime numbers may result in a penalty so please stay aware of time restrictions.

-If a dancer leaves the stage mid-dance, they will be permitted a re-dance at the discretion of the Live to Dance Inc. Director if time permits.
+If a dancer leaves the stage mid-dance, they will be permitted a re-dance at the discretion of Live to Dance Inc. Director, if time permits.

 Please note- re-dances will receive an adjudication but may not be eligible for scholarships and awards.